Wacky-Mole/WackysDatabase/README.md

 - `SetName` (string): The name of the set.
 - `Size` (int): The size of the set.
 - `EffectName` (string): The name of the effect for equipping the set.
+- `HideEquipEffectsUntilSetComplete` (bool): When true, hides both the individual equip effects and set effect until the configured `Size` of this set is equipped.
+Set `Size: 3` for a three-piece set.

+`SE_SET_Equip` is the original native set effect.
+Use `SE_SET_Equips` for any additional sets an item belongs to.
+Each additional entry independently applies its `EffectName` once its matching `SetName` has the required number of equipped items.

 ![Delete](https://wackymole.com/hosts/Se_Set_delete.png)